JetBrains/kotlin/spec-docs/dynamic-types.md

 "dynamic" is a *soft keyword*:
 - if it occurs in a non-type context, it's an identifier
-- in a type context, when followed by a dot or an angle bracket `<`, it's an identifier
+- in a type context, when followed by a dot (except for a dot that separates a receiver type from a function/property name) or an angle bracket `<`, it's an identifier

 ## Representation